 For the Booze

-Really optional, however, highly recommended!
-I suggest you either choose a dark rum or perhaps a bourbon.
-Both carbs-free and are great pairings.
-Interesting fact: by the time eggnog made its travel over the Atlantic, rum was a cheap substitute to the rest of the taxed liquors.
+Really optional; however, highly recommended!
+I suggest you choose either a dark rum or perhaps a bourbon.
+Both are carbs-free and are great pairings.
+Interesting fact: by the time eggnog made its travel over the Atlantic; rum was a cheap substitute for the rest of the taxed liquors.
 However, throughout the Revolutionary War in America, the supply of rum dried up, and bourbon begun to be utilized as a substitute.
 Therefore, both bourbon and rum are the standard alcohols of preference.

 So, if it’s keto, you have to know your limits as this eggnog can hit you really hard.
 I personally use 2/3 cups here, but somewhere from half to 1 cup works great.
 Or simply pour to your liking.

 There are numerous ways to make keto eggnog.
 With the standard being raw and cured…!
 But because it takes roughly fourteen days, I went for the cooked route.

 The simple truth is you’re essentially creating a custard, with the yolks as the thickeners for this recipe.
 So, you will be whisking your egg yolks with the sweetener till it’s fluffy and light.

 Accompanied by tempering in the ‘milks of your choice’, i.e. adding them very slowly as not to scramble the eggs!
 And then cook the mix for about ten minutes until it only begins to simmer.